loclahost/phrases-editor/README.md

 		"translationInterface":"fully qualified name of the translation interface", "localeInterface":"fully qualified name of your locale",
-		"localeService":"fully qualified way to get your localeservice", "srcRoots":["list of folders which might be a source root of your project","usually something like src"] },
+		"localeService":"fully qualified way to get your localeservice", "srcRoots":["list of folders which might be a source root of your project","usually something like src"], "generatedClassPath":"path on disk for where to put the generated Translation.java" },
 	"keyGenerator" : {
 		"namespace" : "The namespace for all translations",